CVE-2026-6328: CWE-20 Improper input validation in XQUIC Project XQUIC

 Description

-CVE-2026-6328 is a high-severity vulnerability in the XQUIC Project's xquic implementation on Linux, affecting versions through 1.
-8. 3.
+CVE-2026-6328 is a high-severity vulnerability in the XQUIC Project's xquic implementation on Linux.
 It involves improper input validation and improper verification of cryptographic signatures in the QUIC protocol's packet processing and STREAM frame handler modules.
-This flaw allows protocol manipulation, potentially undermining the security guarantees of the affected implementation.
-The vulnerability has a CVSS 4.
-0 base score of 8.
-3, indicating a significant risk.
-No official patch or remediation guidance has been published yet, and there are no known exploits in the wild at this time.
+This flaw allows protocol manipulation.
+The vulnerability affects versions up to 1.
+8. 3 of XQUIC.
+No official patch or remediation guidance has been provided yet, and there are no known exploits in the wild.

 AI-Powered Analysis